 - If there is a three-way tie where the records of the teams do not determine an outcome, we will use a formula of Total Wins / Total Wins + Total Losses with best average (percentage) advancing to the medal round.
 If a tie still exists we will use a formula of Total Points For / Total Points For and Against with best average (percentage) advancing to the medal round.
 Only teams in the tie will be included in the calculations.

 Players, not spectators, will call their own lines on their own side.
 Line judges will not be available.

 Before starting, Team Captains can determine Home Team for the entire match if desired.
 This will be done by chance (i.e.: flip a coin, spin a racquet, toss a shuttle).
 The home team has the choice of choosing side (of the court) OR serving first for each set.
 Team Captains keep this home team setting for the entire match of all three sets (total 9 games).

-Substitutions are allowed at the start of matches.
-A player who has played previously in that match cannot play again.
+Substitutions are only allowed at the start of matches.
+A player who has played previously in that match cannot play again in the same match.
 There are no injury substitutions during a match.
 If an injury occurs during a set, no substitution will be allowed during this set, the affected team will forfeit that game of the set and the score will stand at the point where the game ended.
 Scores will remain in effect for all games within that set with the default score being applied to all uncompleted games in the set.
 No subsitutions are allowed if a team only has 3 members of either gender.
 For example if there are three women and 4 men on the team, no substitutions are allowed for the women.

 - Yellow shuttles will be provided.
 Players must bring their own racquets.
 Protective eyewear is strongly recommended.